 Today, many devices handle video streaming via 802.11 wireless LAN.
 Most of them are not latency sensitive.
 However, some video applications require low latency capability, when the application provides interactive play.
 Example of such applications includes VR/AR, and video cable replacement [3].

 In many of these cases, the latency requirements are derived from the video frame rate.
 As of today, 60Hz framerate is commonly used, i.e., 16.7msec per frame.
-However, it is possible that the video rendering system would migrate to high frame rate solution, i.e., 120Hz, etc., in the future.
+However, it is possible that the video rendering system would migrate to high frame rate solution, i.e., 120Hz which resulting in 8.33 msec per frame, etc., in the future.

 To accommodate end-end signal processing in a video frame, the signal processing delay plus transmission latency need to be less than 16.7 msec.
-For these applications, ideally, 10msec one-way or roundtrip delay should be considered as a targeted specification.
+For these applications, ideally, 10[msec] one-way or roundtrip delay should be considered as a targeted specification for the radio link transmission, allowing 6.7msec for other signal processing including, but not limited to, video signal encoding (compression), in-device frame forwarding, video signal decoding (decompression), etc.

+When the video frame rate of 120 Hz (8.33msec per frame) is used, ideally, 3 msec delay should be considered as a target for the radio link transmission, allowing 5.33 msec for other signal processing.

 The following figure depicts the difference between a video application which does not require low latency capability and a video application which requires low latency capability.
 In general, low latency requirements arise when there is a control loop in the system.